postmastery/pmtaproxy/README.md

 ## Installing

-Download pmtaproxy for Linux from [https://postmastery.egnyte.com/dl/can2yhUBi8](https://postmastery.egnyte.com/dl/can2yhUBi8).
+Compile pmtaproxy from source or download a precompiled binary from [Releases](https://github.com/postmastery/pmtaproxy/releases).

 Copy pmtaproxy to the server in /usr/local/sbin.
 Set permissions to 0755.